9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 And back in the middle, the image becomes very sharp.

-F 11 also looks great in the middle of the image, and over in the corners, we see a further improvement.
+F11 also looks excellent in the middle of the image, and over in the corners, we see a further improvement.

 And finally, 210 millimeters at the new maximum aperture of F 6.3.